 The Japanese automaker, the world’s largest seller of hybrid autos, has decided to lower the base price of the 2014 Prius Plug-in to $29,990, a $2,010 reduction from the current car, while the top-end Advanced grade gets a 12% cut to $34,905.

-As automakers find that cost is critical to U.S. consumers’ willingness to buy rechargeable autos, Toyota in August began offering reduced lease and loan deals for its battery-powered RAV4 crossover to spur its sales.
-Honda, Nissan and General Motors have all turned to discounted leases, price cuts or both for their rechargeable models.
+Automakers find that initial cost has actually become more critical to the US consumers, which now judge hybrids and battery rechargeable autos on the same basis as traditional cars, Toyota has started since August to offer new, reduced lease and loan deals for its electric battery-powered RAV4 crossover to help buoy its sales.
+Honda, Nissan and General Motors have all recently been turning more often to offer discounted leases, price cuts or both for their range of rechargeable models.

-U.S. plug-in hybrid and battery-only auto sales total about 67,000 this year through September, based on data compiled by Bloomberg.
-That’s a record and already exceeds the about 52,000 sold in all of 2012.
-GM’s Volt plug-in is the segment’s top-seller, with 16,760 deliveries, followed by Nissan’s all-electric Leaf hatchback at 16,076, according to the companies.
+The US plug-in hybrid and battery-only auto sales have reached a total of around 67,000 this year through September, based on data compiled by Bloomberg.
+That’s a record and already exceeds the 52,000 cars that were sold in all of 2012.
+GM’s Volt plug-in has become the the segment’s best-seller, reaching 16,760 deliveries, followed by Nissan’s all-electric Leaf hatchback at 16,076 (the world’s best-selling all electric car), according to the companies.